HPE-Haven-OnDemand/havenondemand-asp.net/README.md

 }
 ```

-## Sending requests to the API - POST and GET
+## Sending requests to the API - GET and POST
-You can send requests to the API with either a POST or GET request, where POST requests are required for uploading files and recommended for larger size queries and GET requests are recommended for smaller size queries.
+You can send requests to the API with either a GET or POST request, where POST requests are required for uploading files and recommended for larger size queries and GET requests are recommended for smaller size queries.

 ### Function GetRequest
 ```
 async Task GetRequest(Dictionary<String, Object> Params, String hodApp, REQ_MODE mode)
 ```

-* `Params' a Dictionary object containing key/value pair parameters to be sent to a Haven OnDemand API, where the keys are the parameters of that API.
+* `Params' is a dictionary object containing key/value pair parameters to be sent to a Haven OnDemand API, where the keys are the name of parameters of that API.

 >Note: For a value with its type is an array<>, the value must be defined in a List\<object\>.
 ```
 var entity_type = new List<object>();
 entity_type.Add("people_eng");
 entity_type.Add("places_eng");
 var Params = new Dictionary<string, object>()
 {
     {"url", "http://www.cnn.com" },
     {"entity_type", entity_type }
 };
 ```
 * `hodApp` a string to identify a Haven OnDemand API.
 E.g. "extractentities".
 Current supported apps are listed in the HODApps class.
 * `mode` [REQ_MODE.ASYNC | REQ_MODE.SYNC]: specifies API call as Asynchronous or Synchronous.

 *Example code:*
 ```